pschroedl/leapsound/README.md

 You can play with the demo here :  http://gator3082.hostgator.com/~schroedl/leapfilters/

+WARNING: I recommend turning down the volume and NOT using headphones, as the filters WILL self-oscillate at higher resonances.

+DISCLAIMER: I am not responsible for hearing or speaker damage.

 leapSound uses jqueryui-knob( https://github.com/aterrien/jQuery-Knob ) and dat.gui for the user interface ( https://code.google.com/p/dat-gui/ ), and jasmine for testing.